 Ultimately, Goa’s downfall is that it has been consistently popular for so many years, which is why the central strip, from Candolim to Baga has developed the way that it has.
-There hasn’t been any conflicts or major disasters here so nothing has stemmed the flow, as can unfortunately happen elsewhere.
+There haven’t been any conflicts or major disasters here so nothing has stemmed the flow, as can, unfortunately, happen elsewhere.
 Goa shows it’s tourists a great time, and many holidaymakers choose to gamble in the casinos, take tours, party, eat at fast food joints, drink and be merry.

 That is fair enough, but it shouldn’t come at the expense of the area.
 It also means elevated costs, and backpackers spend less than tourist hoards, but they can be a lighter touch and support local businesses.
 I think that Candolim needs to get back to itself and restore some of its Goa-ness because it’s visitors want India and not a soulless stretch of sand.
 Let’s hope that happens before the whole strip becomes a resort that could be anywhere.